Malta-France: Aligning Business, Securing the Future

-Set up in 1989, the Maltese French Chamber of Commerce’s mission was to act as a supporting pillar to the French-Maltese business community.
+Set up in 1989, the Maltese French Chamber of Commerce’s mission is to act as a supporting pillar to the French-Maltese business community.

 Today, 35 years later, the Chamber has grown bigger and stronger.
 So have the links between Malta and France – the number of French people living in Malta has grown significantly, while trade relations between the two countries continue to expand.

+The MFCC also organise frequent social networking events, and these further strengthen the relations between the two countries.

+“We strongly believe that the networking events create the ideal platform for the exchange of views and development of business.
+Our members’ active participation remains fundamental and a real driving force for the success of our Chamber.”

-With the aim of continuing to strengthen these relations, the Maltese French Chamber of Commerce is organising a seminar, entitled ‘Malta-France: Aligning Business, Securing the Future’, on May 15, at the Drawing Room, Xara Lodge, Rabat, from 9hrs till 13hrs.
+With the aim of continuing to strengthen the relations between the two countries, the Maltese French Chamber of Commerce is organising a seminar, entitled ‘Malta-France: Aligning Business, Securing the Future’, on May 15, at the Drawing Room, Xara Lodge, Rabat, from 9hrs till 13hrs.

 The seminar, which will be moderated by Dr Sarah Rausi, Lead, Fraud and Regulatory Engagement, Anti-Financial Crime Department at Bank of Valletta, will include two panels.
 In the first panel, a number of the Chamber’s members will share their experiences on their journey in Malta by giving first-hand insight on how they have evolved so far, challenges they have faced and what the future is looking like.
 For the second panel, some of Malta’s key industry players will give an overview of the local state-of-play.
 These notable speakers shall highlight considerations to be kept in mind by those setting up shop and operating herein and shall outline opportunities being offered which are keeping Malta attractive and competitive.